Introducing camdl: engineering rigor for stochastic compartmental modeling

 forcing {

-pop : interpolated { data = "covariates.tsv", value_col = population }
+pop : interpolated 'count { data = "covariates.tsv", value_col = population }

-birthrate : interpolated { data = "covariates.tsv", value_col = birthrate }
+birthrate : interpolated 'count { data = "covariates.tsv", value_col = birthrate }

 }